Analysis | A tenth of the House plans to retire — but not all out of fear of losing

 See those five Republicans near the top?
 They’re all from safe districts — and, in three cases, districts that got safer after redistricting.
 They’re retiring not out of fear of holding their seats but from ambition, seeking Senate seats or state-level positions.

 Then there’s that sixth Republican.
-That’s Rep. Lee Zeldin (R-N.Y.), whose district got redrawn to be a Trump- to a Biden-voting one.
+That’s Rep. Lee Zeldin (R-N.Y.), whose district got redrawn from a Trump-voting one to a Biden-voting one.
 (This is indicated by the blue arrow: It begins where his current district lands in its 2020 vote and points to where the new one will be, as measured by FiveThirtyEight.)
 He’s running for governor, something he’d had his eye on even before the new congressional lines were released.
 Nor is his redrawn district out of reach for a Republican, especially in a favorable election for that party.
 But it is a good reminder that running for other office can be a way to avoid a tough reelection fight without looking like that’s what you’re doing.

 See that first blue circle, just under the horizontal midpoint?
 That’s Rep. Conor Lamb (D-Pa.), whose district hasn’t been redrawn yet.
 But he’s in a tough seat to hold in a good year for Republicans.
 He opted instead to run for the Senate.